Events

 0x1::event::emit(event);

-Examples of coin transfer on testnet is here(https://scan.endless.link/txn/3143636/events?network=testnet) .
-Indices 0(Withdraw), 1(Deposit) are module events of type 0x1::fungible_asset.
+Examples of coin transfer on testnet is here(<https://scan.endless.link/txn/3143636/events?network=testnet>) .
+Indices 0(`Withdraw`), 1(`Deposit`) are module events of type `0x1::fungible_asset`.

-Access in Tests
+### Access in Tests <a href="#access-in-tests" id="access-in-tests"></a>

 Events are stored in a separate merkle tree called event accumulator for each transaction.
 As it is ephemeral and hence independent of the state tree, MoveVM does not have read access to events when executing transaction in production.
 But in tests, Endless Move supports two native functions that read emitted events for testing and debugging purposes: